rhoai-mlops/lab-instructions/docs/3-from-studio-to-stage/5-continuous-training-pipelines.md

     ![tekton-pipeline-overview.png](./images/tekton-pipeline-overview.png)

-2. We need to apply this Tekton pipeline definition to our `<USER_NAME>-mlops` environment.
+2. We need to apply this Tekton pipeline definition to our `<USER_NAME>-toolings` environment.
 This will provide us with a webhook URL, which we’ll add as a trigger in our `Jukebox` repository.
 This setup will ensure that our pipeline runs whenever there’s a change in the model source code (and maybe for other updates too, but let’s keep that a surprise for now 🤭).

     Create `ct-pipeline` folder under `mlops-gitops/toolings/` and `config.yaml` file under this newly created folder.
 Or simply run the below commands.
     `ct` here stands for Continuous Training :)